Alcohol Withdrawal: Quitting, Symptoms, Timeline, & Help

 Alcohol Withdrawal Treatment

 Alcohol withdrawal treatment creates a safer, more comfortable experience for those detoxing from alcohol.
 Medical professionals will use the CIWA protocol to assess withdrawal severity and create a customized treatment plan for each patient.
-Treatment helps reduce withdrawal symptoms, prevents withdrawal seizures and other complicated withdrawal symptoms, and provides long-term treatment for alcohol use disorder.
+Treatment helps reduce withdrawal symptoms, prevents withdrawal seizures and other complications, and provides long-term treatment for alcohol use disorder.

 Treatment for alcohol withdrawal includes:

-1. 24/7 Medical Supervision: For those with moderate to severe symptoms, it’s critical that they receive round-the-clock medical care in order to prevent or treat severe or complicated withdrawal symptoms like alcohol withdrawal seizures that may occur.
+1. 24/7 Medical Supervision: For those with moderate to severe symptoms, round-the-clock medical care is critical to prevent or treat severe withdrawal symptoms like seizures.

-1. Medication for Alcohol Withdrawal: Medications are administered to help reduce withdrawal symptoms and cravings.
-Medications include Gabapentin and benzodiazepines to prevent seizures and neurological symptoms, beta-blockers, and Clonidine to help control blood pressure and heart rate.
-Naltrexone, Acamprosate, and Disulfiram to help reduce cravings and prevent relapse by blocking pleasure receptors in the brain associated with drinking.
-MAT (medication-assisted treatment) is delivered in an intensive outpatient or partial hospitalization setting in combination with psychotherapy.
+2. Medication for Alcohol Withdrawal: Medications help reduce withdrawal symptoms and cravings.
+They include Gabapentin and benzodiazepines to prevent seizures, beta-blockers and Clonidine to control blood pressure and heart rate, and Naltrexone, Acamprosate, and Disulfiram to reduce cravings and prevent relapse.
+Medication-assisted treatment (MAT) is delivered in an intensive outpatient or partial hospitalization setting, often combined with psychotherapy.

-1. Transition to Long-Term Substance Abuse Treatment: After detox, the most effective way to prevent relapse is to transition to a follow-up addiction treatment program.
-These programs provide therapy and treatments that are effective in addressing underlying addiction issues such as mental disorders.
+5. Transition to Long-Term Substance Abuse Treatment: After detox, follow-up programs provide therapy and treatments to address underlying addiction and co-occurring mental health conditions.

 Is It Possible to Avoid Alcohol Withdrawal?

 While only 5% of those withdrawing from alcohol experience delirium tremens, as many as 15% of that percentage die as a result.
-For this reason, along with the possibility of seizures, medically-supervised detox is critical if you are severely dependent on alcohol and liable to get the DTs.
+For this reason, along with the possibility of seizures, medically-supervised detox is critical if you are severely dependent on alcohol and at risk for DTs.

-How about if you’re ready to stop drinking and undergo alcohol withdrawal, then?
+How about if you’re ready to stop drinking and undergo alcohol withdrawal?

 Effective treatment for addiction, founded by people in recovery.